 |Grain sorghum||High to very high|

 *Adapted from Mark Sulc, The Ohio State University.

 Nitrates commonly concentrate in the lower portions of plant stems.
 Waiting five days before haying or chopping and keeping a cutting height of 6 to 8 inches will help mitigate risk.
+Like prussic acid, the ensiling process will lower nitrate levels of plants harvested for silage.
 If grazing, reducing the stocking rate and increasing the animals' ability to selectively graze can lower nitrate risks.
+Pull animals off once the upper 2/3 of the plant has been consumed to avoid forcing animals to eat the lower portions of plants where nitrate risk is highest.
 This is not a good strategy for mixtures with sorghum species due to the prussic acid concerns discussed above.

 The bottom line is to be patient when utilizing these forages.